What is Donald Trump's approval rating today? What do the polls say now? - ExBulletin

 What is Donald Trump's approval rating today?
 What do the polls say now?

-President Donald Trump threatened to freeze federal funding for several elite universities if they do not adhere to his requests.
+President Donald Trump published a memorandum giving the American military jurisdiction on federal lands on the southern border.

-President Donald Trump's approval notes fluctuate while Americans express what they really think of his professional performance every day, often motivated by his management of the problems to be accomplished.
+President Donald Trump's approval notes are a measure of what Americans really think about his professional performance every day, often motivated by his management of the problems to be accomplished.
+Here's how he questions today after last week's price and scholarship chaos.

-Here is how he questions today after the recent price and the stock market chaos.
+Thursday, President Donald Trump said that he could not conclude an agreement with trade partners in the 90 -day break during last week's price announcement, the rate rates will go up.
+Although he defended the prices at a meeting with his office, he admitted that there were problems in the deployment process.

-The president shared a media position of verification Thursday morning after the announcement of Wednesday of the federal reserve Wednesday to hold interest rates “,” The ECB should reduce interest rates for the 7th time, and yet, too late Jérôme Powell of the Fed, which is still too late and bad, published another report which was another, and the United States is complete!
-Like the ECB, a long time ago, but it should certainly lower them now.
+Trump's trade war with China increased 145% withdrawal from Chinese imports and China retaliated with 125% on their imports of American goods.

 The United States has a chance to do something that should have been done decades ago.
 Don't be weak!
 Don't be stupid!
 Do not be a panican (a new party based on weak and stupid people!).
 Be strong, courageous and patient, and the size will be the result!